Life, Love & Other Mysteries: Background

 The group characterized the album as their hardest to record.
 They called it a "growing pain" because John Mays, who had signed them to Word Records, had left the label.
-Shortly afterward, Word was sold, leaving the group to make all major decisions on their own.
+Shortly afterward, Word was sold, leaving the group to make all major decisions independently.

-Music videos were filmed for "Keep the Candle Burning" and "That's the Way It's Meant to Be," and a live video released for "Circle of Friends."
-The "Keep the Candle Burning" video featured footage from the group's four-city tour on the album's release day, including shots from the Dallas Mavericks' jet showing Terry Jones' husband, Chris; Denise Jones' husband, Stu; and Shelley Breen's then-fiancé, David, whom she married later that year.
+Music videos were filmed for "Keep the Candle Burning" and "That's the Way It's Meant to Be," and a live video was released for "Circle of Friends."
+The "Keep the Candle Burning" video featured footage from the group's four-city tour on the album's release day, including shots from the Dallas Mavericks' jet showing Terry Jones' husband Chris, Denise Jones' husband Stu, and Shelley Breen's then-fiancé David, whom she married later that year.

 "Circle of Friends" has been regarded as the group's signature song; a book by the group and their fan club both share this title.
 The current trio served as background vocalists on Kenny Rogers' cover of the song on his 2011 album The Love of God.
 Breen originally did not want to record the song, as she thought it was "kitschy, like a campfire song [or] 'Kumbaya' or something."

-Since Heather Payne's departure from the group in 2008, they have performed the song "Keep the Candle Burning" as a medley with "The Great Divide," and "You Are the Answer" as a medley with "I'll Be Believing."
+Since Heather Payne departed from the group in 2008, they have performed the song "Keep the Candle Burning" as a medley with "The Great Divide," and "You Are the Answer" as a medley with "I'll Be Believing."

 In addition to the album, an autobiographical book by the same title, subtitled "Advice and Inspiration from America's #1 Christian Pop Group," was released in October 1996.
 A video titled Life, Love & Other Mysteries: The Video Story was released in 1997.